nathanfx330/redleaf/readme.md

 *   ⚙️ **Concurrent Processing**: Multi-core, non-blocking workflows
 *   ⚡ **Optional GPU Acceleration**: CUDA support for NLP

 ![Entity & Relationship Extraction](https://nathanfx330.github.io/blog/posts/redleaf-engine-update/relationship.jpg)
 ![PDF viewer and Entity Broswer](https://nathanfx330.github.io/blog/posts/redleaf-engine-update/side_pannel.jpg)
 ![Synthesis Environment](https://nathanfx330.github.io/blog/posts/redleaf-engine-update/pdf_writeup.jpg)

 ---

+## 📦 Distributing Knowledge: Precomputed Mode

+Redleaf can be used not just as a personal tool, but as a way to distribute a fully analyzed dataset.
+A **Precomputed Knowledge Base** is a Redleaf repository that includes all the processed data, allowing users to start exploring immediately without needing to perform the time-consuming NLP and indexing steps.

+### The Two Roles

+*   **The Curator (You):** The person who gathers documents, processes them, and exports the final state of the knowledge base for distribution.
+*   **The Explorer (End-User):** The person who clones the precomputed repository to explore, search, and analyze the data.

+### Workflow for Curators (Creating & Revising)

+You can update and re-export your knowledge base at any time.

+1.  **Revert to Curator Mode:** To make changes, delete the `precomputed.marker` file in the `instance/` directory.
+This will re-enable all processing features on next run.
+2.  **Make Revisions:** Run the application (`python run.py`) and use it normally.
+Add/remove documents, re-run the processing workflow, update tags, create catalogs, etc.
+3.  **Export the State:** Stop the server and run:
+    ```bash
+    python bulk_manage.py export-precomputed-state
+    ```
+    This generates `initial_state.sql`, `manifest.json`, and `precomputed.marker`.
+4.  **Commit to Git:** Add the exported files and documents to your repository:
+    ```bash
+    git add documents/
+    git add project/precomputed_data/ instance/precomputed.marker
+    git commit -m "Update knowledge base with new research"
+    git push
+    ```

+### Workflow for Explorers (Using)

+1. Clone the Curator's repository.
+2. Follow the standard installation steps (create environment, download spaCy model).
+3. Run `python run.py`.
+4. Redleaf detects the precomputed state and builds the local database.
+5. Create a personal account on the welcome screen.
+6. Begin exploring the fully indexed knowledge base immediately.

+---